vijikarthi/flink-connectors-wiki/batch.md

 - [Serialization](#serialization)

 ## FlinkPravegaInputFormat
-A Pravega stream may be used as a data source within a Flink batch program using an instance of `io.pravega.connectors.flink.FlinkPravegaInputFormat`.
-The input format, reads a given Pravega stream as a [`DataSet`](https://ci.apache.org/projects/flink/flink-docs-master/api/java/org/apache/flink/api/java/DataSet.html) (the basic abstraction of the Flink Batch API).
+A Pravega Stream may be used as a data source within a Flink batch program using an instance of `io.pravega.connectors.flink.FlinkPravegaInputFormat`.
+The input format, reads a given Pravega Stream as a [`DataSet`](https://ci.apache.org/projects/flink/flink-docs-master/api/java/org/apache/flink/api/java/DataSet.html) (the basic abstraction of the Flink Batch API).
 Note that the stream elements are considered to be **unordered** in the batch programming model.

-Use the [`ExecutionEnvironment::createInput`](https://ci.apache.org/projects/flink/flink-docs-master/api/java/org/apache/flink/api/java/ExecutionEnvironment.html#createInput-org.apache.flink.api.common.io.InputFormat-) method to open a Pravega stream as a `DataSet`.
+Use the [`ExecutionEnvironment::createInput`](https://ci.apache.org/projects/flink/flink-docs-master/api/java/org/apache/flink/api/java/ExecutionEnvironment.html#createInput-org.apache.flink.api.common.io.InputFormat-) method to open a Pravega Stream as a `DataSet`.

 ### Example